-The fact is that tipping STILL is not a common practice anywhere in China.
-Conveniently for you, 95% of the time you don’t have to worry about tipping while you’re traveling around the country.
-There are, however, a few exceptions that I’d like to point out here.
+The fact is that despite the westernization of China, tipping is NOT a common practice throughout the country.
+Conveniently for you as a traveler, 95% of the time you don’t have to worry about tipping while you’re traveling around China.

-There are very few times when it is acceptable to tip in China.
+Of course, there are very few times when it is acceptable to tip in China.
 Notice the word acceptable, not expected.
 Most of the time people will just look at you like you’re crazy if you try to hand them a monetary tip.
-Not always, though, and these situations include:

-- Hong Kong, Macau & Taiwan – because these areas of China have heavy western influence, all tipping rules still apply.
+- Hong Kong, Macau & Taiwan: Because these areas of China have heavy western influence, many tipping rules still apply.

 Questions about money in China?